jaydeep raijada

 Get in touch

 The fastest way to reach me is by email at j.raijada25@gmail.com.
-Or find me on X, GitHub, and LinkedIn.
+Or find me on X, GitHub, Hugging Face, and LinkedIn.
+Hiring for a project?
+See what I build on the services page.